jperon/lyluatex/lyluatex.md

 Additionally the list of include paths is passed to LilyPond's include path, so they can be used for including files from within the LilyPond code.
-Paths starting with the tilde will ibe mplicitly expanded to absolute paths in that process.
+Paths starting with the tilde will implicitly be expanded to absolute paths in that process.

 ### LilyPond Executable